intelops/kubviz/README.md

 KubViz also monitors changes in your container registry, providing visibility into image updates.
 By tracking these changes, KubViz helps you proactively manage container security and compliance.

-It comprehensively scans the kubernetes containers for the security flaws such as vulnerabilities and misconfigurations and creates SBOM.
+It comprehensively scans Kubernetes containers for security flaws, such as vulnerabilities and misconfigurations, and creates an SBOM (Software Bill of Materials).

 ## Architecture diagram